paweljakubas/j-random-matrices/chapters/basic-algebra.md

 0 0

    NB.
-Indeed, column of R2 are linear combinations of columns of R1
+Indeed, column of R2 are linear combinations of columns of R1 NB.
+The dimension of R1 is the rank of A.
 ```

+In each step we made sure the current column upon which we apply Householder reflection has the
+biggest norm among all to be processed columns.
+Reshuffling meant that we applied permutation
+matrix on A. As A is orthogonal it does not change linear dependence of columns of A. Hence,
+the column pivoting does not change the rank of matrix A. It just give rise to *R1* that is
+upper triangular (ie. it sorts columns with regard to the increasing number of nonzero elements)
+and determines the rank of A. the columns of *R2* matrix are linear combination of R1 columns.
 For more details and discussion for QR with column pivoting read [4, p.
 276].